TeamJM/journeymap-docs/docs/en/client/basic-usage.md

 ![Full-Screen-Map](../img/full-screen.png){: .center}

-This map gives you a scrollable view of all the areas of the map you’ve explored so far, displayed as it was when you discovered them.
-It also provides access to JourneyMap’s Settings and a number of map display options.
+This map gives you a scrollable view of all the areas of the map you have explored so far, displayed as it was when you discovered them.
+It also provides access to JourneyMap's Settings and a number of map display options.

 For more information on the full-screen map, please see the [full-screen map page](settings/full-screen-map.md).

 ## **The Webmap**

-Once enabled in the [settings manager](settings/webmap.md), the webmap allows you to view and explore your generated map in a web browser, including accessing it from another device (such as a phone or tablet).
-This will work as long as the game is running.
+The webmap lets you view and explore your map in a web browser, including from another device such as a phone or tablet, while the game is running.
+As of JourneyMap 6.0 the webmap is a separate addon mod.

 ![Webmap](../img/webmap.png){: .center}

-For more information on the webmap map, please see [the webmap page](settings/webmap.md).
+See the [Webmap](../webmap/installing.md) section for how to install and use it.